DHS students get ‘One Shining Moment’ on press row

 According to Cooper Chadwick, the second day was the biggest adjustment day where he saw the real challenge of what it takes to run an event of this magnitude.
 Chadwick said that the scoreboard went out, and everyone behind the scenes worked quickly to get everything working smoothly, which was something that a fan might not see.

 The group also experienced the corporate side of the tournament.
-According to Hamblin, he got a stern talking to by an event facilitator for having a water bottle on press row instead of the cups of the sponsor.
+According to Hamblin, he got a stern talking to by an event facilitator for having a water bottle on press row instead of the cups of a tournament sponsor.

 There were some positive interactions along the way, from quick conversations and observations with the players, coaches and even a few media members.
 Hamblin said it was difficult not to root for a team because of the personal connections and storylines learned at press conferences.
 Mbezi said she had the chance to observe a few of the media members to get a perspective on the work that goes into finding a story.